helium/HIP/0000-Hotspots-Providing-Redundant-Coverage-Must-Compete-With-First-to-Witness.md

 - Discussion may bring up additional questions.

 ## Deployment Impact
-- Users with low performance hotspots providing redundant coverage will likely see a reduction in rewards.
+- Owners with low performance hotspots providing redundant coverage will likely see a reduction in rewards.

-- Users with high performance hotspots providing redundant coverage will likely see an increase in rewards.
+- Owners with high performance hotspots providing redundant coverage will likely see an increase in rewards.

-- Other users may see an increase in rewards with the elimination of rewards for *Redundant Coverage*.
+- Other other may see an increase in rewards with the elimination of rewards for *Redundant Coverage*.

 ## Success Metrics
 Success could be measured by calculating the rewards for hotspots providing *Redundant Coverage*.